ICEYE: Funding and financial performance

-Upon demonstrating the solution for monitoring pack ice in 2015, ICEYE received a €2,4M grant from the European Union's Horizon 2020 programme for SMEs with the goal "to integrate, pilot test and demonstrate the ICEYE SAR system in its final form as a microsatellite in order to attract private investment for launching."
+Upon demonstrating the solution for monitoring pack ice in 2015, ICEYE received a €2.4M grant from the European Union's Horizon 2020 programme for SMEs with the goal "to integrate, pilot test and demonstrate the ICEYE SAR system in its final form as a microsatellite in order to attract private investment for launching."

 In August 2017, ICEYE raised $13 million in capital, including from the Finnish Funding Agency for Innovations.

 On 24 May 2018, ICEYE raised $34M in Series B led by return investor True Ventures and supported by Draper Network VC funds and others.
 The company said it will use the capital to "expand its custom analytics services for its growing customer base, further develop its SAR satellite technology, as well as fund additional launches of ICEYE SAR satellites".

 In September 2020, ICEYE raised $87M in Series C led by return investor True Ventures, with a significant additional investment by OTB Ventures.
 With the funding the company seeks to establish manufacturing in the US and build on existing capabilities (such as 0.25 meter resolution data and SAR video and demonstrated record time data deliveries of 5 minutes).

 On 3 February 2022, ICEYE raised $136M to increase the size of the constellation and strengthen "the growth of ICEYE's Natural Catastrophe (NatCat) Insights and Solutions offering".

 On 17 April 2024, ICEYE announced that it had closed an oversubscribed $93 million growth funding round.
 The round was led by Finnish sovereign wealth fund Solidium Oy and saw participation from Move Capital Fund I, Blackwells Capital, Christo Georgiev, and existing investors.

-The total funding raised is at $438M as of 17 April 2024.
-On 18 December 2024 another $65 million funding round extension was announced.
+A further 65 million extension to this round was announced on 18 December 2024, bringing the total funding to over $500 million by year-end 2024.

+In December 2025, ICEYE raised an additional €150 million ($163 million) in a Series E round led by General Catalyst with additional broad European participation, placing the company at a valuation of €2.4 billion (approximately $2.8 billion).
+As of December 2025, ICEYE has raised more than $650 million in funding.

-The company reports annual revenues of $100M for FY 2023.
+The company reported annual revenues of $100M for fiscal year 2023.
+In 2025, the company reported that it had reached profitability and doubled revenues to approximately €200 million for the year.

+In May 2026, ICEYE secured a €300 million, three-year revolving credit facility to support the company's growth.